 Temperature Transducer interface

 This interface is used to control the temperature by interfacing a Resistance Temperature Detector (RTD) with a microprocessor.
-The RTD converts change in temperature to change in Resistance.
-The change in resistance is converted into change in voltage using a / resistance bridge.
-By using ADC 7109 the voltage is converted into digital form and fed to microprocessor to switch the relay for closed loop operation.
+The RTD converts a change in temperature to change in Resistance.
+The change in resistance is converted into a change in voltage using a / resistance bridge.
+By using ADC 7109 the voltage is converted into digital form and fed to the microprocessor to switch the relay for closed loop operation.